 The Building Supervisor salary, the property management fees, contracts for gardening, garage cleaning, and maid service for the common areas are probably the biggest chunk of the Regime Fee.
 This includes upkeep of the common areas inside and out, maintenance of amenities owned by the condo complex (for example, the pool, the exercise facility, and the meeting rooms), interior and exterior pest control for the common areas, as well as garbage pickup.
 Basic cable is provided for the homeowners through Comcast and there is wi-fi in the Bristol Entertainment Room and pool area.
 Your water bill is included in the regime.

-This may seem like a lot of money every month, but remember that these fees are factoring in all the costs associated with owning the complex and splitting the cost between all the owners.
-These are usually the same expenses homeowners pay out of pocket.
-When it comes time to replace the roof, it may cost the condo owners little or nothing to have it done...the money is oftentimes already there in the Reserve which is also part of this monthly regime fee!
+This may seem like a lot of money every month, but remember that these fees are factoring in all the costs associated with owning the complex and splitting the cost among all the owners.
+These expenses are usually what homeowners pay out of pocket.
+When it comes time to replace the roof in a building, it may cost the condo owners little or nothing to have it done as the money is probably already in the Reserve to do that.
+The Reserve is part of this monthly regime fee!
 Regime fees at The Bristol are the same throughout the building due to the large amount of common space being maintained.
-In 2019, this cost is $860 per month with $260 set aside keeping the Reserve 100% fully funded.
+In 2020, this cost is $860 per month with $260 set aside keeping the Reserve which is 100% fully funded for future planned upgrades or replacements.
+There is a Reserve study done every year or two to make sure that this list of items is up to date.
 This is a huge building but only 54 condos, so quite exclusive.